Dionysus: God of Ecstasy and Wine

 Great Dionysia | Spring | Theatrical contests, parades, and sacrifices | A grand celebration of Dionysus as the patron of theater and the arts |

-Through these festivals, Dionysus’s influence permeated not just religious practices but also the cultural and artistic life of ancient Athens, solidifying his status as a god of immense cultural significance.
+Through these celebrations, Dionysus’s influence extended beyond religious practices, shaping the cultural and artistic identity of ancient Athens and solidifying his legacy as a god of immense importance.

 Family Ties: Dionysus’ Lineage